Kagiso-Future-Media/kagiso_search/README.md

 `kagiso_search/search_results.html` in your templates folder (see a sample below).

-Add the following required configuration settings:
+Add the following required configuration setting:

 `ITEMS_PER_PAGE` (The number of results per page in the pager)